-Land will be used predominantly as business premises where:

-- more than 50% of the area of the land has been used as business premises; and - the land has been used as business premises for more than 50% of the time the seller owned it.
+The requirement that land be used predominantly as business premises will usually be met if more than 50% of the land is used as business premises.
+However, if the split between business premises use of the land and other uses is close, the nature and importance of the different uses of the land may also be relevant.
+In addition, the land must have been used as business premises for more than 50% of the time the seller owned it.